 This gives you the ability to specify a number of interesting criteria to narrow down your interests, then randomly accesses multiple blogs in a search based upon your criteria.
 One frequently requested "Next Blog" feature has long been language selection, and that is one key selection for Google Blog Search.

-You link from the blog search options screen to a SERP list of blogs, and to the blogs of interest.
+You link from the blog search options "command line" interface, to a Google SERP list - and to the blogs of interest.

 Google+ is an interactive search process, where you contribute as you benefit.
 With Google+, you get recommendations of blogs and web sites, based upon what you recommend to other people.